Cross-collaborative agile UX/UI Research and Design

 Learnings from Responsive Web Re-Design

 Being a UX Designer for a service that I use required greater awareness of personal bias.
 It was eye-opening when personal assumptions about LMC’s business model were proven false in research.
-Because I was inconvenienced by a last-minute class cancelation and had positive experiences with the class series model offered at Sky Candy, I incorrectly assumed…
+Because I was inconvenienced by a last-minute class cancellation and had positive experiences with the class series model offered at Sky Candy, I incorrectly assumed…

 Thanks for reading my case study!

-Think we’d be a good fit for collaboration?
+Do you think we’d be a good fit for collaboration?
 I’d love to hear from you.
 Drop me a line at [email protected].

 Strongman stickers created by Stickers – Flaticon“>Illustrations borrowed from Flaticon